 Continue stirring for about 10 minutes.
 Add additional water if the paste becomes too thick.
 You are looking for the consistency of toothpaste.

 Remove from the heat.
-Add the coconut oil and black pepper.
+Add the ghee and (optional) black pepper.

-Whisk thoroughly until the oil and pepper is fully combined.
+Whisk thoroughly until the ghee and pepper is fully combined.

 Allow to cool and store in sterilised glass jars.

-The Golden Paste will keep for about 2 weeks in the fridge and you can store any remaining portions in the freezer. *
+The Golden Paste will keep for about two weeks in the fridge and you can store any remaining portions in the freezer. *

 Start by adding about 1/4 teaspoon of the paste to your dog’s fresh food.
 Build to 1/2 teaspoon to 1 teaspoon for small to medium dogs, and up to a tablespoon for larger dogs.